An Immersive Basketball and Art Activation Designed to Activate Downtown Denver Taking Place...

 We work closely with the Denver Police Department to ensure adequate numbers of officers are on duty to support safety and security Downtown, in addition to focusing on the following key areas:

 The BID deploys a private security team on the 16th Street Mall 24 hours a day, 7 days a week.
-Private security officers play an ambassadorial role for visitors, help direct individuals in need of social services to the appropriate resources, as well as work closely with Denver Police Department officers and private businesses in addressing unlawful behavior.
+Private security officers welcome employees, residents and visitors while playing an ambassadorial role, help direct individuals in need of social services to the appropriate resources, and work closely with Denver Police Department officers and private businesses in addressing unlawful behavior.

 We work closely with Downtown business owners to clarfy ordinances to help them better utilize resources available to them, and to support communication to and amongst business owners to share information, support advocacy and ensure a uniform understanding of rules and regulations.

 We know that the more positive activity we bring to our parks and public spaces, the better the experience for everyone.
 That's why the Partnership and the BID implement programs and events year-round throughout the center city.
-From Meet in the Street on the 16th Street Mall to a nine-hole miniature golf course in Skyline Park, Downtown events are a core component of our strategy.
+From Meet in the Street and other activations on the 16th Street Mall to the Beer Garden and ice skating rink in Skyline Park, Downtown events are a core component of our strategy.

 The Partnership joins the Denver Police Department in encouraging the community to report any issues that may threaten public safety anywhere in Downtown Denver.
 Situations should be reported immediately by calling 911 so that appropriate resources can be dispatched immediately.